Transfer of private sewers and pumping stations

 You'll still be responsible for any internal plumbing and the section of pipe leading to the transferred sewer.

-If you think you have a problem with a sewer pipe or drain, please carry out the following steps as it’s important that you try and identify where the problem is.
-This will save you unnecessary callouts.
+If you think you have a problem with a sewer pipe or drain, please carry out the following steps.
+It’s important that you try and identify where the problem is, as this can save you unnecessary callouts.

 - If you have a shared sewer, try asking your neighbours if they have a problem.

-- If they don’t, it’s likely that the problem is on your section of pipe or waste plumbing, meaning you will need to resolve it yourself.
+- If they don’t, it’s likely that the problem is on your section of pipe or waste plumbing.
+This means you'll need to resolve it yourself.

 - If your neighbours do have a problem, it may be on a shared section of pipe.